renuo/applications-setup-guide/ruby_on_rails/bootstrap.md

 # Bootstrap

-`gem 'bootstrap'`

-Link to the gem: <https://github.com/twbs/bootstrap-rubygem>

-To install the gem, follow the README of the repository.
+You can use the npm package of the latest version of Bootstrap:

+`yarn add bootstrap`

+and configure it for both stylesheets and javascript.

 ## Simple Form

-### Bootstrap version 4.0.0.beta

 If you use the gem [Simple Form](https://github.com/plataformatec/simple_form), you need to adjust the configuration in the `config/initializers/simple_form.rb` file.